Maryland Democratic Party

 The Maryland Democratic Party is the affiliate of the Democratic Party in the state of Maryland, headquartered in Annapolis.
-The current state party chair is Yvette Lewis.
+The current state party chair is Steuart Pittman.
 It is currently the dominant party in the state, controlling all but one of Maryland's eight U.S. House seats, both U.S. Senate seats, all statewide executive offices and supermajorities in both houses of the state legislature.

 History

 The Maryland Democratic Party is among the oldest continuously existing political organizations in the world.
 On May 21, 1827, a meeting of Andrew Jackson supporters organized a political structure in the state designed to help Jackson win the Presidency after he was denied victory in the 1824 United States presidential election despite winning the popular vote.
-The first meeting of the Democratic (Jackson) Central Committee was held at the Atheneum in Baltimore City, located on the southwest corner of St. Paul and Lexington Streets.
+The first meeting of the Democratic (Jackson) Central Committee was held at the Atheneum in Baltimore, located on the southwest corner of St. Paul and Lexington streets.

-Twelve delegates from each county and six delegates from Baltimore City were invited to attend.
+Twelve delegates from each county and six delegates from Baltimore were invited to attend.
 The label "Central Committee" was adopted along with a "Committee of Correspondence" which functioned like the present Executive Committee.
 Thomas M. Forman, Cecil County, was chosen to preside with William M. Beall, Frederick County, appointed Secretary and John S. Brooke, Prince George's County, appointed as Assistant Secretary.
 In addition to its founding, the Maryland Democratic Party hosted the first six Democratic National Conventions from 1832 to 1852 held in Baltimore.
 On May 31, 1838, Maryland Democrats gathered in a state party convention to nominate William Grason for Governor.
 He became the first popularly elected Governor in Maryland with the help of central committees throughout the state.

 After the ratification of the Suffrage Amendment in 1920, the Democratic State Central Committee added an equal number of women to its membership, a practice still embodied in National Party Rules and in the elections for Cecil County Democratic State Central Committee.

 The first six Democratic National Conventions were held in Baltimore, for a total of nine to date.

 Historically the Democratic Party has been the dominant party in Maryland politics.
 Since the 1838 Maryland gubernatorial election, the first gubernatorial election in Maryland in which the governor was elected by direct popular vote, 28 Maryland Governors have been Democrats.
 Since the 1895 Maryland Comptroller election, the first Comptroller election in Maryland in which the Comptroller was elected by direct popular vote, 17 Maryland Comptrollers have been Democrats.
 Since the 1895 Maryland Attorney General election, the first Attorney General election in Maryland in which the Attorney General was elected by direct popular vote, 23 Attorneys General have been Democrats.
 The party has held continuous control of the Maryland General Assembly since 1920, the longest currently running streak of control by a single party of a state legislature in the United States.